6 Best beehiiv Alternatives in 2026

 Customer reviews

-Best for Publishing: Substack
+2. Best for Publishing: Substack

-Hosting your newsletter on Substack gives you access to their large network of over 20 million readers, which is an advantage for growing an audience from scratch.
+Substack is an online platform where writers and content creators can publish newsletters and build subscription-based audiences.
+Hosting your newsletter on Substack gives you access to their extensive network of over 20 million readers, which is an advantage if you’re growing an audience from scratch.

 Substack editor